Manish Chadha

 Vice Admiral Manish Chadha, AVSM, VSM is a serving flag officer in the Indian Navy.
-He currently serves as the Commandant of Indian Naval Academy.
-He earlier served as the Flag Officer Commanding Maharashtra Naval Area, as the Flag Officer Commanding Gujarat Naval Area and as the Naval attaché to the Ambassador of India to Russia at the Embassy of India in Moscow.
+He currently serves as the Director General Naval Operations.
+He earlier served as the Commandant of Indian Naval Academy, as the Flag Officer Commanding Maharashtra Naval Area, as the Flag Officer Commanding Gujarat Naval Area and as the Naval attaché in Moscow.

 Naval career

 Chadha attended the National Defence Academy and was commissioned into the Indian Navy on 1 July 1991.
 He specialized in Communication and Electronic Warfare.
 He attended the Defence Services Staff College, Wellington and completed the Higher Command Course from the National Defense University in Washington, D.C.

 In his staff appointments, Chadha has served in the Directorate of Naval Signals as the Director Project Amber (VLF) and Rukmani (naval communication satellite).
 He later served as Director of the International Fleet Review 2016, a President's fleet review held in Visakhapatnam at an International level.